atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 Ineed not tell thee, Francis, that I made no objection to his generosity.
 I pocketed the money, and immediately entered into office.

 The sight and feeling of the twenty guineas, tempted me often to leave lord C -----’s service, and I know not what would have been the consequence of that perpetual temptation, had not my father’s letter occurred, to my mind.
-I had adopted the notion, that the man who prides in being just and grateful, was born to be the fool of an artful knave. - Lord C ----- was that man --
-that reflection determined me.
+I had adopted the notion, that the man who prides in being just and grateful, was born to be the fool of an artful knave. - Lord C ----- was that man - that reflection determined me.
 I remained in the post fortune had placed me, and filled its duty with care, alacrity, and to the utmost satisfaction of his lordship.

-I had not been three weeks in the house, before a favourite footman initiated me into the secret of his master's passions.
-Jealousy was the predominant in his heart.
-The countess was young, gay, handsome, and it was whispered abroad, she was not the most faithful of wives.
-I asked whether she had confirmed his lordship’s suspicions. - “We all sincerely believe, answered the footman, that she has not.
-From the coquettry of her carriage, and her love of dissipation only, he questions her virtue.
-Since that whim has entered his head, many are the dismal hours he passes alone in his closet, many the vexations the countess labours under.” - I am afraid he will at last force his lady to realise his fears, and deserve the opinion he unjustly entertains of her. - I know not for a wife a greater incentive to infidelity than the unjust suspicions of her husband - the charms of a lover have not, half their power and seduction. - This reflection I kept to myself.

 I had not been three weeks in the house, before a favourite footman initiated me into the secret of his master's passions.
 Jealousy was the predominant in his heart.
 The countess was young, gay, handsome, and it was whispered abroad, she was not the most faithful of wives.
 I asked whether she had confirmed his lordship’s suspicions. - “We all sincerely believe, answered the footman, that she has not.
 From the coquettry of her carriage, and her love of dissipation only, he questions her virtue.
 Since that whim has entered his head, many are the dismal hours he passes alone in his closet, many the vexations the countess labours under.” - I am afraid he will at last force his lady to realise his fears, and deserve the opinion he unjustly entertains of her. - I know not for a wife a greater incentive to infidelity than the unjust suspicions of her husband - the charms of a lover have not, half their power and seduction. - This reflection I kept to myself.

 Sometime after we all set out for Elverton castle, a seat of his lordship’s in Lincolnshire.